top of page

 Interview by Melanie Meggs

-Paul's style has evolved from asking people to photograph them, to candid portraits, to candid street scenes.
-He once was a competitive amateur golfer and he treats street photography as a sport, comparing the similarity to playing golf.
-"Usually a warm-up period is required, then some momentum is established, and there is a good shot among many forgettable ones."
+Paul's style has evolved from candid portraits of people to capturing candid street scenes in motion.
+He compares his passion for street photography to playing a sport - “usually requiring a warm-up period, then some momentum is established, until finally a good shot is captured amongst many forgettable ones.”

-Paul shares with us his photography series 'Hauptbahnhof', about the main train station in Frankfurt, Germany which is a major hub for travel in Europe.
-It is a place that Paul has spent a lot of time there and some of that time was personally meaningful to him.
-All his photographs are candid, each telling a story, isolating his subject among layers of commotion of the main train station.
+In this interview we will be exploring Paul's photography series 'Hauptbahnhof' about the main train station in Frankfurt, Germany.
+This train station is a major hub for travel in Europe, and Paul has spent a lot of time there and created some personally meaningful photographs.
+All his photographs are candid, each telling a story, isolating his subject among the chaos of the main train station.
+Come join Paul on this journey as we explore the beauty of capturing moments in motion.

 IN CONVERSATION WITH PAUL KESSEL

-TPL: You mentioned that you went unnoticed.
+TPL: You mentioned to us that you photograph unnoticed.
 How did you do go about achieving this?

 PK: My camera has a flip down back screen, and I looked down at it after I spotted a potential subject walking through or standing in decent light.
 I pretended I was fiddling with the camera.